akpw/VisualBinaryTrees/README.md

 * Easy visualization of arbitrary Binary Trees
 * Can be used for trees implemented both as reference types or as Swift enums
 * Multiple visual tree layouts, support for layouts customization
-* A standalone playground, ready to run in Xcode and on the iPad[^1] (an embeddable framework version TBD)
+* A standalone playground, ready to run in Xcode and on the iPad (an embeddable framework version TBD)
 * Written in Swift 3 and Xcode 8